 The crowd had barely quieted when Langkow took a pass from Keith Jones, and sent a slap shot towards the Devils cage.
 Tocchet was crashing the crease and a rebound bounced past Brodeur to give the Flyers the lead.
 Hats rained down on the First Union Center ice as it appeared Tocchet had scored to give him a hat trick, but video replay showed the puck caromed in off the back of White, who was attempting to wrestle Tocchet away from the crease.

 "Whether we win or not, this team is special," Tocchet said after the game of the adversity the Flyers had endured -- head coach Roger Nielsen being diagnosed with cancer and replaced by Craig Ramsay, and concussions to both of the club's big centers Eric Lindros and Primeau, during the course of the season.
 "I don't care what happens from here on out, the stuff that has gone on here, it's amazing what these guys have done."

 2010: Claude Giroux, Daniel Briere, Braydon Coburn, and Scott Hartnell each scored a goal and set up another, and Michael Leighton turned aside all 28 shots he faced to record his first career playoff shutout in a 6-0 drubbing of the Montreal Canadiens at the Wachovia Center in Game 1 of the Eastern Conference Final.

-Just two days after their historic win in Game 7 of their conference semifinal against the Boston Bruins to become just the third team ever to come back from an 0-3 series deficit, the Flyers had much more jump than visiting Montreal in this one.
+Just two days after their historic win in Game 7 of their conference semifinal against the Boston Bruins to become only the third team to ever advance after falling behind 0-3 in a series, the Flyers surprisingly had much more jump than visiting Montreal in this one.